imliuyzh/AntCatalog-Data/README.md

 # AntCatalog-Data
 + AntCatalog only processes graduate classes
   + Classes from some departments like Law are omitted from processing due to higher efforts needed to parse the data
-+ The span of data is from Summer 2013 to Fall 2022

 ## Getting Started
 ### Built With